NielsPichon/AxiFresco/README.md

 # AxiFresco
-A Python API to allow controlling drawing Fresco.shapes directly from the p5.js sketch
+A python toolkit for drawing Fresco-format files with an EvilMadScientist Axidraw

 ## Install
 First install the axidraw cli